dvogt/aws-kube-sandbox/README.md

 * Get experience with deploying and managing a Kubernetes cluster with a highly repeatable process.
 * Have an environemnt could be spun up and destroyed quickly.
 * Minimize expenses running resources in AWS.

+Future:
-* Eventually integrate a CI/CD pipelnie deploy to apps on the Kubernetes cluster.
+* Integrate a CI/CD pipelnie deploy to apps on the Kubernetes cluster.

 # Features

 * **Kuberentes Cluster:**
-  * Play around with Kubernetes.
+  * Play with Kubernetes.
 * **AWS:**
   * Experience building evnironments in AWS using popular platform enigineering tools.
 * **Terraform:** to create two independent VPCs:
-  * One VPC to create AMI images.
+  * One VPC to create AMI images using Packer.
   * One VPC to create the Kubernetes cluster.
 * **Vagrant:**
   * To test images before building in AWS.